helxplatform/appstore/README.md

 ### Local Development

+NOTE: You must run `make init` once you've cloned the repo to enable the commit-msg git hook so that conventional commits will apply automatically

 #### With Tycho (default)

 For local development you should have Python 3, a python virtual environment dedicated